dipen006/90daysofdevops/CheatSheets/bashCheatsheet.md

    - `ctrl + z`: Suspend a foreground process.
    - `fg <job>`: Bring a background process to the foreground.
    - `bg <job>`: Resume a suspended background process.

-Remember, mastering Bash takes time and practice.
-Start with the basics and gradually delve into more advanced topics as you become comfortable with the command line interface.